Felton Little Park: History

-In the late 1940s the city of Auburn decided that the town needed a centrally-located park and football and baseball facilities for Auburn High School, which had previously been playing home matches at nearby Auburn University.
+In the late 1940s the city of Auburn decided that the town needed a centrally located park and football and baseball facilities for Auburn High School, which had previously been playing home matches at nearby Auburn University.
 The nearest property suitable for such a park to downtown was owned by Felton Little, who donated the land to the city in September 1947.
 On September 30, 1949, the park was dedicated as Auburn City Park as the Auburn High football team played Tuskegee High School.
 As the football field was equipped with outdoor lights, this was the first night football game to be played in Auburn.

 In 1955, the park was renamed "Felton Little Park" after its benefactor.
 In 1967, the Auburn High baseball team moved from the park to a new facility on the high school campus (today Sam Welborn Field), and on October 4, 1968, the football team played its final game at Felton Little before inaugurating its new stadium, Duck Samford Stadium.
 In the early 1970s, the park was converted to house three youth-league baseball fields, and in 2003 the park underwent a major renovation which converted the three fields to softball fields.

 Records

 Auburn High School's football team played 20 seasons at Felton Little, compiling a 42–42–8 record.

+A local Auburn resident maintains a Facebook page dedicated to records, photos, and memories.